Noyes Health COVID-19 Service Updates

-Exceptions may include end-of-life care or in situations in which the patient has behavioral or diminished mental capacity issues.
+Exceptions to the visitation policy may include end-of-life care or in situations in which the patient has behavioral or diminished mental capacity issues.

-In general, patients of Noyes physician practices including Noyes Primary Care, Creekside Family Medicine, Genesee Regional Orthopedics and Noyes Pain Management continue to be seen in person, in the office for illness and acute healthcare issues.
-Patients may be asked to postpone check-ups or well visits, and some follow-up appointments will be handled by phone rather than an in-person visit.
-Please call your provider if you have questions.
+In general, patients of Noyes Primary Care, Creekside Family Medicine, Genesee Regional Orthopedics and Noyes Pain Management continue to be seen in person.
+Video conference and telephonic visits may be an option, depending on the situation.

 Noyes Mental Health and Wellness will continue to accept walk-in crisis visits at this time, but individuals needing help should, whenever possible, call (585)335-4316 before coming to the office.
 Beginning Thursday March 19th, all scheduled appointments, with the exception of injections, will be conducted via telephone or internet.
 Clients will be contacted by their provider prior to their next scheduled appointment.
 Clients are asked not to come to the clinic unless scheduled for an injection.
 If you have any questions, please contact the clinic at (585)335-4316.

 At Noyes Urgent Care and After Hours, patients will be limited to 1 caregiver with them in the room and in the waiting area, when necessary.
 All others are asked to remain outside the building.